 Bruce Humphries started a one man band in 1998 with just guitar, vocals and a big ol’ bass drum and eventually expanded to include a snare, hi-hat, ride cymbal, crash cymbal and cowbell.
 As a solo act, he headlined one of the nights at the Uno-Go-Go One Man Band Festival in Chicago and performed at the Coney Island Rockabilly Festival in New York.
 Around 2008 Bruce started playing in a band with a singer from the neo-rockabilly band, The Rockats.
 That eventually led to opening shows along the east coast for the Brian Setzer Orchestra.
 He currently leads Bruce Humphries and the Rockabilly Rebels and continues as a solo act with three singles released.
-For WMV Bruce leads the Open Mic Nights at Bottle House 42.
+Click here to send Bruce an e-mail.